gbauza3destinee/gbauza3destinee/README.md

 ### Hey There, 🚀 I’m Des!
 I am a multi-creative passionate from New York City, now based around the world.
-My dream is to use my skills to be of great service to all humans and our planet!
+My dream is to use my skills to be of great service to humans all over the 🌏

 ```yaml